JakesShell/Networking-Event/README.md

 - **Week 2**: Final preparations, on-site logistics, and execution of the event.

 ### Contact Information
-For queries or suggestions related to this project, please reach out to [your email or contact method].
+For queries or suggestions related to this project, please reach out to [jacovanrooyen21@gmail.com].

 ## Contributing